Cantara/maven-infrastructure/zulu8/README.md

 http://www.azul.com/zulu

-This is a stripped down docker image with the Zulu Open JDK 8 TCK iverified dirstribution using the Alpine Linux distribution so it is one of the smallest JDK8 Docker distributions in the world.
+This is a stripped down docker image with the Zulu Open JDK 8 TCK verified distribution using the Alpine Linux distribution so it is one of the smallest JDK8 Docker distributions in the world.

 ```
-sudo docker pull cantara/zulu9-minimal
+sudo docker pull cantara/zulu8
-sudo docker run -it cantara/zulu9-minimal java -version
+sudo docker run -it cantara/zulu8 java -version
 ```